Growing rosemary indoors is a little tricky. If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

 Rosemary is called an “upside-down plant” because it likes dry roots and prefers to absorb moisture from the air through its foliage.

-In addition to growing rosemary in a pot with a drainage hole, we need to take an extra step: Add a layer of gravel or small rocks to the drainage pan, so that the pot actually sits on top of the rocks, rather than in the pan.
+In addition to growing your plant in a pot with a drainage hole, you need to take an extra step: Add a layer of gravel or small rocks to the drainage pan, so that the pot actually sits on top of the rocks, rather than in the pan.

 You don’t want the potting soil to have contact with water in the drainage pan.